jelb30/Linkedin-Job-Scrapper/README.md

 - `python3 FinalScrapperIndia.py`
 - `python3 ATSScrapperIndia.py`

 The real shared logic lives in `jobnotifier/`.
-That keeps the code maintainable and avoids copying the same filtering, emailing, deduping, and parsing logic into four separate scripts.
+That keeps the code maintainable and avoids duplicating the same filtering, emailing, deduping, and parsing logic across multiple scripts.

 ## Supported Runners